-Each section is laid out to match the flow of the Safe Food for Canadians Regulations as they apply to Maple Production.
+Each section is laid out to match the flow of the Safe Food for Canadians Regulations.
+The companion documents are meant to be inserted where identified in this guide.

-The title of each section matches that of the sections in the Safe Food for Canadians Regulations.
+The TITLE of each section matches that of the sections in the Safe Food for Canadians Regulations.

-Requirements are the specific regulations as they are written in the Safe Food for Canadians Regulations.
+REQUIREMENTS are the specific regulations as they are written in the Safe Food for Canadians Regulations.

-Rationale is the reasoning (the why) these requirements must be met.
+RATIONALE is the reasoning (the why) these requirements must be met.

-Interpretation is our interpretation of how you can meet these requirements.
+INTERPRETATION is our interpretation of how you can meet these requirements.

-The Checklist details what documents you need in your PCP to meet the requirements of each section.
+THE CHECKLIST details what documents you need in your PCP to meet the requirements of each section.
 It can also be used as a "to-do list" while actively using this guide to check off what has been completed.

-The Appendix has guidance and resources to frequently asked questions we have received from Nova Scotia maple producers and processors.
+THE APPENDIX has guidance and resources to frequently asked questions we have received from Nova Scotia food and beverage businesses.
 It can be used like the Food Safety Resource section on our website.

-The Forms are editable Excel spreadsheets that can be used as-is or as a guide when developing your own forms and customized records.
+THE FORMS are editable excel spreadsheets that can be used as-is or as a guide when developing your own forms and customized records.

-You will need to review the table below to determine what requirements you need to comply with in the Safe Food for Canadians Regulations as they apply to Maple Products.
+You will need to review the tables in the companion documents to determine what requirements you need to comply with in the Safe Food for Canadians Regulations as they apply to your business.